 Not true!
 There are definitely genetic components that may cause a person to be more likely to experience certain conditions than others—but that being said, there is always something that can be done to help!
 It is important to work with a team of healthcare professionals including physicians, nurses, physical therapists, psychologists, and nutritionists to ensure a person gets comprehensive and holistic care to achieve optimal health.

 Q7: Isn’t pelvic physical therapy just for women?

 Again, not true!
-Now, I will admit that at Back in Motion Sport and Spine, we do see more women than men.
+Now, I will admit that at Back In Motion Physical Therapy & Performance, we do see more women than men.
 However, men have pelvic floor muscles just like women, and therefore, they can also have pelvic floor dysfunction.
 The most common diagnoses we treat for men are post-prostatectomy related incontinence as well as variations of male pelvic pain—however, we also treat men with bowel dysfunction, sexual related pain, urinary dysfunction, and tailbone pain.

 Q8: What should I wear to physical therapy?